tonymm81/web_page/client/README.md

 Bug fixed. but apicalls are the wrong order Lets fix that for next.
 Then i can make changes to client side.

+report: Now i have editesd the client side apicalls.
+It happens now in server and i also added a feature that when you load the page first tiem, it will load from database the lastest search and loop it to graphics.
+I have to make here also timestamp based search times.
+### make timestamp based search control here also

+### next i have to make worktime app.
+first of all, we have to secure connection, when user is logged in.
+I use token.
+And also data saving should happen on database.
+If i save the passwords to sql, i should use i security hash to password.

 ## npm installs in this project: